 Dr Caroline Horton

-Caroline supervises a number of doctoral students (as detailed below) and contributes across the BA Psychology suite of courses, specialising in Cognitive Psychology and Quantitative Methods, and dissertation supervision.
+Caroline supervises a number of doctoral students (as detailed below) and contributes across the BA Psychology suite of courses, specialising in Cognitive Psychology and Research Methods, and dissertation supervision.
+She contributes to the Education Doctorate (EdD), taught and research strands.
 She has been a Fellow of the Higher Education Academy since 2009.
 Caroline previously acted as Academic Coordinator for the BA Psychology programme.

 - Psychology and Counselling